 One year, I forgot to get the Swarovski annual snowflake ornament until late in December and had quite the hunt trying to find it.
 I have since learned my lesson and now get the Swarovski annual ornament early in December!

 If I were to be honest, my daughter adores her Swarovski snowflakes and looks forward to receiving one every year.
 My son is less enthusiastic about his Swarovski snowflake ornament.
 He generally mutters “pretty” and then returns to his Lego or whatever.

-Maybe he (or his partner) will be more appreciative of them when he is older.
-The thing about twins though is that he simply would have had to have a similar collection – twins have a finely honed sense of injustice and it would not have done only to have one set of ornaments just for my daughter.
-The cost of therapy for my son would have been far more than just simply getting him his own set!
+Maybe he (or his partner) will be more appreciative of his collection of Swarovski snowflake ornaments when he is older.
+The thing about twins though is that he simply would have had to have a similar collection of Swarovski annual ornaments – twins have a finely honed sense of injustice and it would not have done only to have one set of Swarovski ornaments just for my daughter.
+The cost of therapy for my son would have been far more than just simply getting him his own set of Swarovski ornaments!

 Swarovski Christmas Ornaments History

 The Swarovski annual edition ornaments have been issued in their current form since 1991.
 Swarovski in the USA issued Christmas ornaments in the 1980’s, they weren’t available worldwide.
 Starting in 1991, Swarovski started issuing Christmas star ornaments for a few years.
 These are highly collectible and can fetch up to $1500 each.